 Because Multisensory Structured Language (MSL) Instruction is a specialist undertaking teachers and therapists who provide this instruction need to be effectively trained and supervised in the use of the selected approach.
 There are a number of specifically named methods and programs derived from MSL principles and there is evidence that many of these 'Structured Literacy' approaches have been highly successful.
 The MSL Matrix can be accessed on the ADA's global partner IDA website: www.interdys.org

 Scientific and evidence based research informs educators of the best teaching approaches for students with dyslexia and related differences now we need to ensure that education and science come together in the classroom so that all children inclusively can benefit from a well trained teacher.

-The ADA does not endorse one program or method but supports a multisensory, structured, direct and explicit approach for teaching those with dyslexia or a related difference.
+The ADA does not endorse one program or method but supports a direct, explicit, structured language based approach with the additional of a multisensory component for teaching those with dyslexia or a related difference.